-It’s Harvest time!
 If you have a load of perfectly ripe tomatoes what do you do with them?
 I have water bath canned them plain and as salsa.
 Juiced them.
 Dried them.
 And, in the past, blanched, peeled and frozen them.
 Today I will share how to freeze whole tomatoes the EASY way.

 Several years ago, on a lovely Fall day, my mom came over and took a look at the MASSES of tomatoes in boxes all over my counters.
 My food dehydrator was loaded to the top with lovely drying tomatoes, but it was not keeping up with them!
-I looked her in the eye and said.
-“More come in from the greenhouse every day!”
-The dear woman immediately offered me her food dehydrator and a tip!

 “Why don’t you freeze them?”
 She asked.
 “Well, it’s over 90 in my kitchen and I hate blanching and peeling tomatoes,” I replied.
 She told me her friend Marge, an excellent longtime gardener and harvest preserver, just froze her tomatoes whole!
 No blanching.
 NO peeling!
 I was stunned….and suspicious.
 How long will they hold without freezer burn?
 All year… she said.
 Hmmm.

 I waited the ENTIRE year before I shared this method of freezing whole tomatoes with you.
 I wanted to be sure I had the method correct (it just seemed too easy) and that it would work.
 It DID!
 The flavor is fine.
 The tomatoes are perfect!
 I have used these so far in several soup and crock pot recipes.
 I made German Borscht with them the other day.
 Fabulous tomato base!